 • Sprinkle a very thin layer of vermiculite on top.
 This will help to prevent damping off disease.

 • Once the onion seedlings are established and growing well, you’ll notice that they will start to droop.
-From that point on, they’ll need to have their “haircut” about once every 7-10 days.
+From that point on, they’ll need to have their “haircut” with a scissors about once every 7-10 days.
+(You can use the trimmings like green onions in recipes.)
 Keep them trimmed to about 2-3 inches so that they’re busy building a good root system.
 Lightly blowing a fan on them will make the leaves stronger and stiffer, but this is optional.

-• Keep them watered, but don’t over water them.
-Although I have known them to be forgiving, so over watering is not the end of the world.
+• Keep them watered, but don’t overwater them.
+Although I have known them to be forgiving, overwatering is not the end of the world.

 • Because onions are heavy feeders, you’ll need to fertilize them.
 I use cold-pressed fish emulsion.
 It’s going to smell for a couple of days.
 It will subside, I promise.
 Do this once a month.

-• Prepare the site by loosening the top couple inches of soil.
-If you have heavy clay, mix in some sand in the top few inches as onions do well with good drainage and loose dirt.
+• Prepare the site by loosening the top couple of inches of soil.
+If you have heavy clay, mix in some sand in the top a few inches as onions do well with good drainage and loose dirt.
+Where there is at least 6 hours of direct sunlight

 • You have several spacing options to consider when planting onions.
 Which you choose depends on your garden space and how you plan to manage weeds.

-Plant 2 seedlings per hole and then harvest one early, while they’re still small, harvest the second at maturity.
+• Two Per Hole – plant 2 seedlings per hole and then harvest one early, while they’re still small, and harvest the second at maturity.
 A great way to extend your harvest season!

-One method is to plant single plants in a row.
-Instead of keeping the row weeded, interplant a quick growing crop like arugula or radishes, which are ready to harvest in 30 days.
+• Single Row, Inter Planted – One method is to plant a single plant in a row.
+Instead of keeping the row weeded, interplant a quick-growing crop like arugula or radishes, which are ready to harvest in 30 days.

 • If you’ll be enjoying your onions fresh, you can begin harvesting at any point after the bulbs have developed.